ICanBoogie/HTTP/README.md

 The `ICanBoogie\HTTP\RequestDispatcher::dispatch:before` event of class [BeforeDispatchEvent][] is fired before a request is dispatched.

-Third parties may use this event to provide a response to the request before the domain dispatchers are invoked.
+Event hooks may attach to this event to provide a response to the request before the domain dispatchers are invoked.
 If a response is provided the domain dispatchers are skipped.

 The event is usually used to redirect requests or provide cached responses.
 The following code demonstrates how a request could be redirected if its path is not normalized.
 For instance a